Diederik Kingma

 Adam Optimizer

-Kingma and Jimmy Ba introduced Adam in 2014.
+Kingma and Jimmy Ba introduced Adam in the 2014 preprint Adam: A Method for Stochastic Optimization, published as an ICLR 2015 conference paper.
 Adam uses adaptive estimates of first and second moments of gradients, making it easier to train large neural networks under noisy, sparse, or high-dimensional gradient conditions.

 The optimizer became a default component of deep-learning practice.
 It is used across research and production workflows, including transformer pretraining, fine-tuning, diffusion training, reinforcement-learning pipelines, and many supervised systems.
-Kingma's personal site notes that the Adam paper received the ICLR 2025 Test of Time Award.
+ICLR's 2025 Test of Time announcement described Adam as one of the most widely adopted optimization algorithms in deep learning.

 Adam's importance is partly invisible.
 Model announcements usually name architectures, parameter counts, datasets, and products.
 The optimizer sits below the announcement layer, translating error into parameter updates.
-It is one of the reasons modern AI research can iterate quickly.
+But the label "Adam" is not enough for reproducibility or governance: modern reports need the implementation, precision, schedule, weight-decay behavior, clipping, checkpointing, and distributed optimizer state.

 Flows and Diffusion